tedflint/dotfiles/README.md

 # dotfiles
-This iw where I store my configuration information
+This is where I store my configuration information